Normanton, West Yorkshire: Education

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+Local radio stations are BBC Radio Leeds, Heart Yorkshire, Capital Yorkshire, Hits Radio West Yorkshire, Greatest Hits Radio Yorkshire, Rhubarb Radio and 5 Towns FM, a community station that broadcasts from Castleford.

+The town is served the local newspaper, Wakefield Express.

 Sports

-The town is home to a cricket club – Normanton St John's CC, and 2 football teams – A.S.
+The town is home to two cricket clubs – Normanton St John's CC and Normanton Men in Blue.
+The town also has 2 football teams – A.S.
 Normanton F.C. and Normanton Athletic Juniors.
 Arguably the biggest sport in the area is Rugby League.
-Normanton Knights are the town's main amateur club and play in the National Conference League.
+Normanton Knights are the town's main amateur club and play in the National Conference League which is the fourth tier of British Rugby League.
+The Knights play at Queen Elizabeth Drive Field.